cnbbooks/lfe-sicp/ch1/expressions.md

 42
 ```

-Expressions representing numbers may be combined with an expression representing a primitive procedure (such as ``+`` or ``*``) to form a compound expression that represents the application of the procedure to those numbers.
+Expressions representing numbers may be combined with an expression representing a primitive function (such as ``+`` or ``*``) to form a compound expression that represents the application of the function to those numbers.
 For example:

 ```lisp
 > (- 309 267)